jxs1211/karpenter-provider-alicloud/.github/ISSUE_TEMPLATE/SUPPORT.md

 ---
 name: Support Request
-about: Support request or question relating to Karpenter-provider-alicloud
+about: Support request or question relating to Karpenter-provider-alibabacloud
 labels: kind/support

 ---